MELISSA BLOCK, Host:

 MCCARTHY: Author and social commentator Naeem Tahir advises his fellow countrymen if Pakistan loses, they don't need to smash windows, collapse in bed or fall into depression and miss work.

-Mr. NAEEM TAHIR (Author and social commentator): This is not a war between two religions.
+NAEEM TAHIR: This is not a war between two religions.
 It's not a war between two countries.
 It is a game.

 FLINTOFF: But Rahul Bedi says the teams have every reason to fear defeat as much as they crave victory.
 He recalls a time when Pakistan lost another World Cup match to India.